softprops/cappi/README.md

 ## Install

-To install Cappi add the following to your projets plugin configuration, typically in `project/plugins.sbt`
+To install Cappi add the following to your project's plugin configuration, typically in a `project/plugins.sbt` file.

 ( todo )